FastComments/fastcomments-docs/src/content/guides/email-templates/items/data-variables.md

 We can also customize the test data in this area, to see how our template looks in different situations.
 The test data can be reset back to the default with the `Reset` button.

-#### Note!

-We plan to add auto complete in the editor in the near future.
-This will assist in creating accurate templates.